 Most Life Care communities will require an initial entrance fee.
 This fee may be partially refundable depending on the community and your specific contract.
 The amount of these fees will depend on the size of your living space, the number of occupants and the specific terms of your contract.
 Entrance fees range from $40,000 to upwards of $2 million.
 According to AARP, the average entrance fee for such a community in 2022 was $402,000.

 Monthly fees are meant to cover housing, maintenance, security and access to on-site services and amenities.
-How much care is included and how it impacts your monthly fee will be determined based on the type of contract you sign.
 They may also include some meals.
 Keep in mind that there may be additional fees for premium services like reserved parking spaces, salon or spa access, or other on-site conveniences not specified in your contract.

 Be sure to ask questions about additional fees and other concerns when taking a community tour.
 The community you are exploring should be open and transparent at all times.

 How to Determine the Best Life Care Option for You